 A wonderful sisterhood song for women, this tune is from the fine film “The Color Purple.”

-From the movie Mondo Cane, this easy-listening classic is great for shows, glows and weddings.
+The theme from the movie Mondo Cane, this easy-listening classic is great for shows, glows and weddings.
 And it’s not really a dog’s world after all, is it?

 With 16 pages of fast musical action, this medley will make you fasten your seat belt.
 There are some solos with four-part background, so this song is meant for a chorus to sing.
 Only the women’s version is available right now, but it could be redone for men.

 This pop hit from 1962 will touch your audiences’ hearts.
 Slick and sad, this tune of love lost contains very evocative images, allowing you to paint quite a picture for your audiences.

 Performed in English by Texas Lightning, this song was the German entry in the Eurovision Song Contest 2006.
 Has a fine rock/pop/country feel to it.